Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 <td>

-**HideIfEmptyStart:**<span style="FONT-STYLE: italic">element-name
+**HideIfEmptyStart:**_element-name_

-**HideIfEmptyEnd:**<span style="FONT-STYLE: italic">element-name
+**HideIfEmptyEnd:**_element-name_

 </td>

 <td>

-Hides all document content that is included inside these two merge fields if the value for the element given by <span style="FONT-STYLE: italic">element-name is blank.
+Hides all document content that is included inside these two merge fields if the value for the element given by _element-name_ is blank.
 If these merge fields are placed in different cells in a MS Word table, the entire row is hidden.

 An alternative can be to use the standard merge field switches to add text before or after non-empty merge fields: